ebranlard/weio/README.md

 -  Unittests are found in the folder `weio/tests/`.
 You can create a file `test_myformat.py` in this folder, using existing tests for inspiration.
 - Examples files can be placed in the folder `weio/tests/example_files/`.
 Try to use a minimal size for the example files (e.g. a couple of bytes/Kb).
 - To run your test from the repository root, type `python -m weio.tests.tests_myformat`.

+### Option 2: Adding specific/confidential file formats
+Specific file formats can be added in the `<UserData>` folder of weio.
+Depending on your platform, the `<UserData>` directory will be:

+- `C:/Users/<USERNAME>/AppData/Roaming/weio` on Windows
+- `<HOME>/.local/share/weio/` on Linux
+- `<HOME>/Library/Application Support/weio/` on MacOS

+To add specfic file formats, follow the following steps:

+- Create the `<UserData>` directory if it doesn't exist.

+- Copy paste the template file `weio/_NEWFILE_TEMPLATE.py`, to, for instance `<UserData>/my_format_file.py`.

+- Edit this file.
+Adjust the classname and the default extensions.
+Implementing the reader (function `_read()`) and optionally the writer.
+Look for XXX in this file and replace them with appropriate values for your file format.
+NOTE: it's important to have "File" in your classname, for instance the class name could be "MyFormatFile".
+You can also adjust the priority level (the priority static method), which will define how early the fileformat will be tried in the list of fileformats.

+The fileformats should now be available within weio.
+The function `weio.read` will loop through all available file formats and attempt to read a given file.
+You can call `weio.fileFormats` to see the list of supported fileformats and see where your newly added format is located in this list.
+The added class may be accessed as follows `from weio.user import MyFormatFile".

 ## Contributing